 I’ve become better about planning ahead so the evening can be stress-free and enjoyable as we make some lasting memories.
 I’ve ditched the things that felt more like obligatory “to-do’s” for things that help celebrate our love as a family.

-If you would like to start some Valentine’s Day traditions with your family, here are some areas to consider:
+If you would like to implement a special night on February 14th with your little loves, here are some areas to consider:

 We have done this many ways.
 For a few years, we went way more formal and I ended up being stressed.